TECH

-Bluetooth Low Energy FAQ: The Ultimate Guide on BLE Devices & iBeacons
+Bluetooth Low Energy: The Ultimate Guide on BLE From CTO

-To start with, Bluetooth was initiated as a short-range technology to replace cables and wires as a connection method.
-According to Statista the current number of shipped Bluetooth devices is not only presented in billions but is also growing continuously from year to year.
-Thus proving that the relevance of this technology is not going to leave global markets in near future.
+To start with, Bluetooth was initiated as a short-range technology to replace nodes and wires as a connection method.
+According to Statista the current number of shipped Bluetooth devices isn’t only presented in billions but is also growing continuously from year to year.
+Thus proving that the relevance of Bluetooth technology isn’t going to leave global markets in near future.

 BLE Ultimate Guide